-STATEMENT OF ISSUE:

-Request approval by the Board of County Commissioners to schedule and advertise a Public Hearing to consider updates to the Minimum Standards for Commercial Aeronautical Activity and Airports Rules and Regulations for Bob Sikes Airport (CEW) and Destin Executive Airport (DTS).
-The repeal and replacement of the current ordinances are required to modernize the County General Aviation Airports to align with industry standards.
+STATEMENT OF ISSUE: Public Hearing to consider updates to the Minimum Standards for Commercial Aeronautical Activity and Airports Rules and Regulations for Bob Sikes Airport (CEW) and Destin Executive Airport (DTS).
+The repeal and replacement of the current ordinances are required to modernize the County General Aviation Airports to make our airports better align with industry standards.

-BACKGROUND:

-On March 21, 1978, the Board adopted Ordinance 78-03 which established Airport Rules and Regulations (RR) and Minimum Standards (MS) for the County's General Aviation Airports.
+BACKGROUND: On March 21, 1978, the Board adopted Ordinance 78-03 which established Airport Rules and Regulations (RR) and Minimum Standards (MS) for the County's General Aviation Airports.
 On March 6, 1990, the Board adopted Ordinance 90-07 to amend Ordinance 78-03 in order to provide for above ground fuel storage tanks.